mrbrianhobo/ProvenanceSupplyChain/README.md

 We are members of the Provenance team within [Blockchain at Berkeley](https://blockchain.berkeley.edu/).

 ## Usage
-To initialize this project, run `truffle init webpack` inside an empty directory.
+To initialize this project, clone the repository and follow the steps below.

 ## Building and the frontend
 1. In an empty terminal, run `testrpc` to initialize a default testrpc server.
 2. In a separate terminal, run `truffle compile`, then run `truffle migrate --reset` to deploy the contracts onto your network of choice (default "development").
+3. Copy the contract address that shows up on the testrpc terminal and paste it into the `contractAddress` variable in`SmartContractSetup.js`
-3. Then run `npm run build` to build the app.
+4. Then run `npm run build` to build the app.
-4. Finally, run `truffle serve` serve it on http://localhost:8080.
+5. Finally, run `truffle serve` to serve it on http://localhost:8080.